jpbreuer/contbin_python/README.md

 This software is licensed under the GNU Public License.

 To do:
 - I want to implement PSF information in the code.
 I will be trying to work on this on another branch.
 - Adding GPU optimization would be wonderful.
+- Making this into a pip package would also be useful.
+Please stay tuned for updates.

+## Requirements
+import numpy as np
+from astropy.io import fits

-Code use case example:
+## Code use case example:
 ```
 from contour_binning import *